VABIII/AfricanMarket/README.md

 ## Meet the Team

-This repository project was worked on and maintained by [Vernon Bengtson](https://github.com/VABIII), [Lorenzo Corleone Gallo](https://github.com/lgallo95) and [Aaron Mendez](https://github.com/aaronamendez).
+This repository project was worked on and maintained by [Vernon Bengtson](https://github.com/VABIII), [Lorenzo Corleone Gallo](https://github.com/lgallo95), [Ruth Muiruri](https://github.com/waithira001) and [Aaron Mendez](https://github.com/aaronamendez).
 Feel free to reach out to them with any questions you may have.